textcreationpartnership/A03208/README.md

 ##Content Summary##

 #####Front#####
-If you knovv not me, you know no bodie: or, The troubles of Queene ElizabethIf you know not me, you

 #####Body#####

-If you knovv not me, you know no bodie: or, The troubles of Queene ElizabethIf you know not me, you **Types of content**
+1. If you knovv not me, You know no bodie: Or, The troubles of Queene ELIZABETH.

+**Types of content**

   * There are 1430 **verse** lines!